-Just a one hour drive from central Orlando, you’ll find Busch Gardens.
-This theme park is one that’s often overlooked for Universal Studios and Walt Disney World, however, it’s one you should consider visiting especially if you’re visiting with teenagers.
+Just a one-hour drive from central Orlando, you’ll find Busch Gardens.
+This theme park is one that’s often overlooked by Universal Studios and Walt Disney World, however, it’s one you should consider visiting especially if you’re visiting with teenagers.

 Busch Gardens opened in 1959 and is an animal-based theme park in which you’ll be able to see over 200 different species of wildlife including Rhinos, Cheetas, Lions, Tigers and more.